 Download the GNU Unifont Sources and Utilities

 GNU Unifont is part of the GNU Project.
-You can download the latest GNU Unifont source code and utilities here, updated on 14 February 2014:
+You can download the latest GNU Unifont source code and utilities here:

-The version number is taken from version 6.3 of the Unicode Standard and the date on which the package was assembled.
+The version number is taken from version 7.0 of the Unicode Standard and the Unifont release number of this Unicode version.

 See the README file in the main source directory in the tarball for a detail list of changes from the previous versions.